ocean-tracking-network/node-manager-training/_episodes/01_introduction.md

 If you do not intend on learning how to load data to an OTN-style Node (and would prefer to be a spectator) please let us know, so we can identify who our hands-on learners will be.

-A great resource for Node Managers as they get started will be OTN's FAQ page - https://members.oceantrack.org/faq.
+A great resource for Node Managers as they get started will be [OTN's FAQ page](https://members.oceantrack.org/faq).
 Your local telemetry community will likely have many questions about the Node and how it works, and the FAQs can help answer some of these questions.

 {% include links.md %}